 This is the electronic system for filing public financial disclosure reports.
 Integrity is accessible only to those with an assigned role, a username, and a password.

-Integrity User Guide
+Integrity User Guide (PDF)

 This guide is a reference manual for agency ethics officials using Integrity, the web-based system developed by OGE for filing and reviewing executive branch public financial disclosure reports (OGE Form 278e and OGE Form 278-T).